Expansion of a quantum gas in a shell trap: Introduction

-In this Letter, we report the direct observation of the effect of the dimensional reduction on a gas confined to an ellipsoid surface.
-A novel gravity compensation mechanism enables the exploration of the full ellipsoid.
-We demonstrate how the motion restricted to the surface is strongly affected by a \emph{purely quantum} effect in the frozen degree of freedom, as shown in Fig.~\ref{fig:3D}.
-Our work illustrates how the inhomogeneity of the underlying three-dimensional potential can induce a dramatic change of topology in the effective two-dimensional Hamiltonian.
+In this article, we report the direct observation of the effect of the inhomogeneous zero-point energy on a gas confined to an ellipsoid surface.
+A novel gravity compensation mechanism enables the exploration of the full ellipsoid in the spirit of the space experiment of~\cite{Lundblad2019}.
+We demonstrate how the motion restricted to the surface is strongly affected by the transverse frozen degree of freedom, resulting in an annular shape as shown in \fref{fig:3D}.
+Our work illustrates how the inhomogeneity of the underlying three-dimensional potential can induce a change of topology in the effective 2D Hamiltonian and how this effect become predominant in a pseudo-microgravity environment.
 In contrast to most experiments where it is only a small correction to the external potential, here the quantization of the transverse motion is central to the realization of an annular gas.

 To constrain the motion of the atoms to a surface, we make use of adiabatic potentials realized with radio-frequency (rf) dressed ultracold atoms.
 They allow to access a variety of trapping geometries~\cite{Garraway2016a} from double wells~\cite{Schumm2005b,Hofferberth2006,Lesanovsky2006,Barker2020} to bubble traps~\cite{Colombe2004a} and even reach the two-dimensional regime~\cite{Merloti2013a}.
 Thanks to the high degree of control on all parameters they are ideally suited to study superfluid dynamics~\cite{Merloti2013b,Dubessy2014,DeRossi2016,Guo2020}.
 By time averaging~\cite{Lesanovsky2007a,Sherlock2011} or multiple dressing~\cite{Harte2018} even more configurations can be realized, as smooth ring-shaped waveguides~\cite{Navez2016,Pandey2019} or multiple wells~\cite{Harte2018}.
-Our work is also motivated by several recent studies of Bose-Einstein condensation and superfluid properties on a closed spherical surface~\cite{Bereta2019,Tononi2019,Tononi2020,Moller2020a,Bereta2021}, a configuration that is aimed at in the microgravity environment of the International Space Station using adiabatic potentials \cite{Lundblad2019}.